 If you are regularly creating lots of extra garden waste, you might want to subscribe to our Additional Garden Waste Service so that you can have a second bin collected.

 If you want to double check what materials can be recycled in each bin, check out our guides:

-If you end up with lots of leftover food after having guests over, why not try Love Food Hate Waste's recipe guide for ideas on what to do?
+If you end up with lots of leftover food after, why not try Love Food Hate Waste's recipe guide for ideas on what to do?

 Remember not to leave your rubbish behind.
 Take separate bags to sort out your general waste, recyclables and food waste that can’t be re-eaten so that you can dispose of these in the right bins at home.

 Planning ahead by taking your own food and drinks in reusable containers can help save money as well as reduce the amount of packaging used.
 You might find these other green top tips useful.

 Thank you for recycling all that you can, and have a cracking Easter!